 According to The State of Food Blogging Survey, almost half of all food bloggers write restaurant reviews.
 That's huge for restaurant managers.
 Popular food blogs can get up to thousands of unique visitors each month, and bloggers have the power to create serious hype around the places they recommend.

-So wouldn't it be great if food bloggers would come to your restaurant someday soon and write up a couple of raving reviews?
+So wouldn't it be great if food bloggers would come to your restaurant and write up a couple of raving reviews?
 Hell yeah!
 But how do you entice bloggers to visit your restaurant?
-Here are a few tips for you.
+Here are a few hospitality tips for you.

 Create a relationship